A land transfer tax is a provincial or municipal tax levied when someone purchases a property.

 A land transfer tax is typically assessed on the amount paid for the property plus the amounts remaining on any mortgage or debt assumed as part of the purchase.

 The provinces of Ontario, Quebec, British Columbia, Manitoba, Nova Scotia, New Brunswick, and Prince Edward Island levy a land transfer tax, also known as property transfer tax.

 The other provinces and territories do not technically levy a land transfer tax, however, these provinces charge registration fees based on the value of the property being transferred.
-Such fees are more modest than typical LTT.
+Such fees are more modest than typical land transfer tax rates.

-Land transfer tax varies depending on where you purchase property in Canada.
+Land transfer taxes vary depending on where you purchase property in Canada.
 In Nova Scotia, for example, individual municipalities set the tax rate.
-In the province of Ontario, as noted, the City of Toronto imposes land transfer tax on top of the provincial land transfer tax.
+In the province of Ontario, as noted above, the City of Toronto imposes a land transfer tax on top of the provincial land transfer tax.